hemantksingh/azure-provision/docs/redis.md

 # Redis

-Running [Redis in production on kubernetes](https://medium.com/swlh/production-checklist-for-redis-on-kubernetes-60173d5a5325) requires you to make the correct hardware choices as well as chosing an appropriate deployment method.
+Running [Redis in production on kubernetes](https://medium.com/swlh/production-checklist-for-redis-on-kubernetes-60173d5a5325) requires you to make the correct hardware choices as well as choosing an appropriate deployment method.

 ## Deploy Redis using operator